gracenote/django-health-monitor/docs/usage.rst

     - GET a list of all health uids
 - /health/<uid>/
     - GET the health of a particular uid
-    - DELETE the health for a particular uid
+    - DELETE the health of a particular uid
 - /health/<uid>/<group>/
     - GET the health of a particular uid and group
     - DELETE health of a particular uid and group